marko-zeroproxy/zeroproxy/docs/BridgeMining.md

 ### A blockchain for bridging... and for other things, too 😉
-We believe that the proper structure for bridging is a hub-and-spoke topology, limiting the number of bridges and enforcing an acyclic topologoy.
-This implies that one blockchain act as the hub, and we propose creating a blockchain specifically for this role, though the hub chain will be ideally situated to provide a range of useful cross-chain and multichain applications beyond bridging.
+We believe that the proper structure for bridging is a hub-and-spoke topology, limiting the number of bridges and enforcing an acyclic topology.
+This implies that one blockchain act as the hub, and we propose creating a blockchain specifically for this role, though the hub chain will be ideally situated to provide a range of useful cross-chain and multi-chain applications beyond bridging.

-This bridginig blockchain will be structured so that each bridging node will include oracles/relayers for all bridged chains, and can be called upon to act as an independent verifier for bridging.
+This bridging blockchain will be structured so that each bridging node will include oracles/relayers for all bridged chains, and can be called upon to act as an independent verifier for bridging.
 Bridging nodes will be chosen in an unpredictable fashion to verify and finalize bridging operations, with three or more independent verifications required before finalization.
-Since an attacker will not be able to predict which nodes will be involved in verfying or finalizing transactions, the security of this bridging system will scale with the size of the network.
+Since an attacker will not be able to predict which nodes will be involved in verifying or finalizing transactions, the security of this bridging system will scale with the size of the network.